should you choose mediation or arbitration

 There are situations, however, where you want to consider hiring an attorney.
 If your spouse has one, for example, it’s a good idea to seek representation of your own.

 Someone who has been through the process before knows what to look for and can guide you along the way.
-It’s also worth the time and expense to have someone make sure the final agreement is fair before signing anything.
+It’s also worth the time and expense to have someone ensure the final agreement is fair before you sign anything.

 If you do hire a lawyer for mediation or arbitration, it will still likely cost much less than if you go to trial.